Chelsea end six-game losing run with 1-1 draw at Liverpool

 Both sides had efforts correctly ruled out for offside, while Dominik Szoboszlai and Virgil van Dijk struck the woodwork for Liverpool as they pressed for a late winner.

-There were boos in the air at fulltime from the Anfield faithful, as well as midway through the second half when manager Arne Slot took off lively 17-year-old Rio Ngumoha, replacing him with Alexander Isak in a move that proved unpopular.
+There were boos in the air at fulltime from the Anfield faithful, as well as midway through the second half when manager Arne Slot took off lively 17-year-old Rio Ngumoha, replacing him with Alexander Isak.

-Liverpool started the brighter and took the lead thanks to a fantastic strike from Gravenberch, who cut inside from the left and curled his shot into the net.
+Liverpool took the lead on six minutes thanks to a fantastic strike from Gravenberch, who cut inside from the left and curled his shot into the net.

-Van Dijk should have doubled the advantage when he blazed over unchallenged from eight meters, before Chelsea took control and equalised before halftime.

 The home side looked vulnerable at the back and Chelsea thought they were ahead early in the second period when Cole Palmer’s strike was ruled out with Marc Cucurella offside in the build-up.